hongpham/Workshop-Protect-your-IoT-fleet/Module 1: Environment build/README.md

   1. **Choose a region:** sign in to your AWS Account.
 From AWS Management console, choose a region that works best for you from the top right corner of the console.
 For example, Ohio or Oregon if you're in North America.
   2. **Create S3 bucket:** You will use CloudFormation to provision neccesary resources, including multiple Lambda functions.
 We need to use a S3 bucket to store deployment packages of these Lambda functions.
 If you don't have a S3 bucket, create a new one.
 Or you can using an existing non-prod bucket.
-  3. Download CloudFormation template [setupinfra.yml](setupinfra.yml) to your local laptop.
+  3. Download CloudFormation template [setupinfra.yml](setupinfra.yml) and save it locally on your laptop/computer.
   4. Download these Lambda deployment packages and upload it to S3 bucket. **Note:** these deployment packages need to be at the top level, and not in any directory of the S3 bucket

       a. [registerDevice.zip](registerDevice/registerDevice.zip)--> this deployment package is for a Lambda function that creates X.509 certificate, its private key and store it in AWS Secrets Manager.
 This function also creates a IoT Core policy and attachs it to X.509 certificate.

       b. [staraudit.zip](startaudit/startaudit.zip)--> this deployment package is for a Lambda function that start an on-demand Device Defender Audit

       c. [device.zip](device/device.zip)--> this deployment package is for a Lambda function acts as IoT Device.
 CloudFormation template will create 2 Lambda functions acting as 2 IoT devices.

   5. Create a new CloudFormation stack:

       a.
 From CloudFormation console, click **Create stacks, With new resources (standard)**

       b.
 Choose **Upload a new template**, and upload the CloudFormation template that you download to your local laptop earlier in step 3.
 Click **Next**

       c.
 Give a name for your CloudFormation stack.
 Then in Parameter, provide the name of the S3 bucket that you create in step 2.
 Leave everything as default for other parameter.
 Click **Next**

         <img src="../images/s3parameter.png"/>